3x-monster/MonsterNFT/README.md

 - We will continue to hold community activites to reward good ideas and creative developments for Rarity and MonsterNFT Meta Universe.
 - Welcome to commmit new expansions and front end web pages.
-- Welcome developers with the same interests to connect us.
+- Welcome developers with the same interests to contact us.

 ## FQA

-Q: Why I have to pay 10FTM to claim one MonsterNFT ?
+Q: Why should I have to pay 10FTM to claim one MonsterNFT ?

 A: There's a negligible gas fee for claim one MonsterNFT on Fantom currently.
 To prevent arbitrary claims, you have to pay a set rate for the claim of MonsterNFT.
 Eventually FTMs will be awarded to the people who have made an outstanding contribution to the community.